 He got in the lost cause of a ballgame, and pitched.
 "Then it came my turn to bat and Cronin said, 'Go up and hit, kid!
 Go up and hit!'
 So I went up and hit, and the first ball Monty Stratton threw to me, I hit it over the left-field fence.
 I was a left-hand hitter; I swung a little late.
 In those days, they didn't have the screen (on top of the wall).
 They had horns to advertise.
 They used to announce the lineups and so forth.
 Loudspeakers.
 And it hit in the loudspeaker, which was an automatic home run.
 But I don't know that.
 And the ball came back on the field.
 Mike Kreevich is playing center field, and he's taking his time.
 When I hit the ball, I figured I'd hit the wall and I'd make a double anyway.
 When I got to second base -- he knew it was a home run, but I didn't -- and I said to myself, 'Christ, he's not hustling,' and I went sliding into third base.
 Bill McGowan was the umpire and he hollered, 'Come on, kid.
 Come on in, you hit a home run.'
 I didn't even know it was a home run."

-His first start came on August 19 and he threw six innings against the Senators, in Washington, leaving the game a 3-3 tie for pinch-hitter Lou Finney.
-Finney doubled and scored, but the runs that made the most difference in the 8-6 Red Sox win came in the ninth inning when Ted Williams hit a grand slam off former Red Sox pitcher Pete Appleton.
+His first start came on August 19 and he threw six innings against the Senators, in Washington, leaving the game, down 3-1, for pinch-hitter Lou Finney.
+Finney doubled and scored, but the runs that made the most difference in the 8-6 Red Sox win came in the ninth inning when Ted Williams hit his first career grand slam off former Red Sox pitcher Pete Appleton.

 The win came in Cleveland on August 29.
 Lefty started the game and it was scoreless after four innings, when the Red Sox scored a couple of runs and then Ted Williams broke the game open with another grand slam, off Harry Eisenstat, for a 6-0 lead.
 Lefty pitched through seven innings, got in a little trouble in the eighth, and was then relieved by Joe Heving.
 He recorded his first major-league win – and his only one for the Red Sox.
 He was 2-for-3 at the plate.